Nanny Taxes & Payroll in in Washington, D.C.

 In the case of an emergency, the employer shall be notified before the start of the next work shift or within 24 hours of the onset of the emergency, whichever occurs sooner.

-A household employer may require that paid leave for three or more consecutive days be supported by reasonable certification supplied by their employee.
+A household employer may require that paid leave for three or more consecutive days be supported by a reasonable certification supplied by the employee.

 Learn more about Washington D.C.’s provisions for paid leave.